microsoft/fabricrtidemos/grafana_server_telemetry_demo/readme.md

 ![image](https://github.com/user-attachments/assets/ff79ced3-1000-410e-84e9-c6f3ac6edc55)

 Fill in the details below.
-Create any name and location you would like, but use the same location as the Grafana and Fabric instances.
+Create any name and location you would like, but use the same region as the Grafana and Fabric instances is possible.
 Once done, select to 'Review and Create' and then 'Create' the Event Hub namespace:

 ![image](https://github.com/user-attachments/assets/85ff1644-378a-4c10-a7fd-b2eeedc03311)